What is a Holter monitor?

 - To evaluate other signs and symptoms that may be heart-related, such as tiredness, shortness of breath, dizziness, or fainting

 - To identify irregular heartbeats or palpitations

-- To assess risk for future heart-related events in certain conditions, such as hypertrophic cardiomyopathy (thickened heart walls due to an underlying genetic condition), after a heart attack that caused weakness of the left side of the heart, or Wolff-Parkinson-White syndrome (where an abnormal electrical conduction pathway exists within the heart)
+- To assess risk for future heart-related events in certain conditions, such as hypertrophic cardiomyopathy (thickened heart walls), after a heart attack that caused weakness of the left side of the heart, or Wolff-Parkinson-White syndrome (where an abnormal electrical conduction pathway exists within the heart)

-- To see how well an implanted pacemaker is working
+- To see how well a pacemaker is working

 - To determine how well treatment for complex arrhythmias is working